Lessons Learned

 What Stalls the Shift?

 Three administrators will join us for our June 12th Shifting Our Schools podcast.
-We will be seeking to understand why from a leadership position it seems so difficult to shift our schools.
-Rick Pierce, Educational consultant, Andy Torris from Shanghai American School and Struan Robinson from International School Bangkok will be our guests.
+We will be seeking to understand why, from a leadership position, it seems so difficult to shift our schools.
+Rick Pierce, Educational consultant, Andy Torris from Shanghai American School, and Struan Robinson from International School Bangkok will be our guests.

-As I am not an administrator, I am not in a position to comment on this topic from a admin point of view.
+As I am not an administrator, I am not in a position to comment on this topic from an admin point of view.
 While Jeff and I have commented numerous times on what is needed to help schools shift, our number one conclusion is that administrators must lead the effort.